If you have been thinking about suicide, get help now. Depression

 as possible — your friend's life could depend on it.
 Someone who is seriously

-thinking about suicide may have sunk so deeply into an emotional hole that the person
+thinking about suicide may have sunk so deeply into an emotional hole that they can't

-could be unable to recognize that he or she needs help.
-Tell an adult you trust as
+see that they need help.
+Tell an adult you trust as soon as possible.

-Sometimes, teens who make a suicide attempt — or who die as a result of suicide
+Sometimes, teens who make a suicide attempt — or who die from suicide —

-— seem to give no clue beforehand.
-This can leave loved ones feeling not only
+seem to give no clue beforehand.
+This can leave loved ones feeling not only grief

 When someone dies by suicide, the people left behind can wrestle with a terrible